 In 2010 the Friends completed the first computerized inventory of all trees in the three parks.
 This invaluable document gives the Friends and Parks Department a tool to document and manage the care of the parks’ trees.
 With this database we can identify each tree’s location, planting date, condition, and treatment over time.

-Gift and Memorial Tree Program
+Tree Sponsorship Program